alkalir/ACT_Univaq-Labs/lab1/README.md

 ## Overview

 This lab introduces fundamental concepts in CPU microarchitecture by analyzing how a program executes on modern superscalar out-of-order processors.
-It uses performance counters to measure real effects of instruction-level parallelism (ILP), branch prediction, SIMD usage, and CPU features such as Simultaneous Multi-Threading (hyper-threading in Intel terminology) and cache behavior.
+It uses performance counters to measure real effects of instruction-level parallelism (ILP), branch prediction, SIMD usage.

 While the examples here are run on a workstation with: